 Test centers utilize security measures, such as video and audio recording, to ensure that all candidates are provided the same opportunity to demonstrate their abilities.
-All exam questions are the copyrighted property of the NSCA Under federal copyright law, it is forbidden to copy, reproduce, record, distribute, or display these exam questions by any means, in whole, or in part.
+All exam questions are the copyrighted property of the NSCA under federal copyright law, it is forbidden to copy, reproduce, record, distribute, or display these exam questions by any means, in whole, or in part.
 Doing so may subject you to severe civil and criminal penalties.
 Before the exam begins, you will be asked to accept a Non-Disclosure Agreement (NDA).
 Those who refuse the NDA will not be allowed to test and will forfeit their registration fees.
 There is a four-minute time limit on the NDA.
-If no response is provided after four minutes, the testing session is terminated.
+If no response is provided after four minutes, the testing session is terminated and the exam registration is forfeited.